Optimalny Variant

 Optimalny Variant (Оптимальный Вариант, Optimal Variant) is a Russian rock group.

 It was formed in Moscow, Soviet Union, by Oleg Chilap (also known as O!
 Chilap, vocals and acoustic guitar), Alexander Lipnitsky (bass) and Pyotr Anikin (drums), with a purpose to "oppose the existed rock-movements in Moscow".
 The group was influenced by the music of The Beatles, poems of Alexander Blok and marxist theory.
-"Optimalny Variant" became famous after the performance of "Russians in Afghanistan" song in 1980.

 The poetry of O!
 Chilap is full of original metaphors and kalamburs.
 His lyrics reflect a philosophical view of life, with man's inner freedom constituting the central idea.
-The group plays a synthesis of ballads and Russian melodies blended together on a blues basis.

 Optimalny Variant was awarded by prizes at rock-festivals, included "Beatlomania" of 1989.
 They are organizing the "Apple Years Street" Yearly Festival.

 Optimalny Variant was considered by Rossiyskaya Gazeta as the main successor of "post-Beatles period moods and harmonies" on Russian rock scene.